Dyalog/link/docs/Usage/ConfigFiles.md

 ```
 ### Stop and Trace flags

-Directory configuration files also record stop and trace settings for functions and operators in the linked directory, which you can either manipulate in the editor, or using the API functions [Link.Stop](../API/Link.Stop.md) and [Link.Trace](../API/Link.Trace.md):
+Directory configuration files can record stop and trace settings for functions and operators in the linked directory.
+This is enabled with [the `recordConfig` setting](../API/Link.Create.md#recordFlags).
+You can either manipulate the settings in the editor, or using the API functions [Link.Stop](../API/Link.Stop.md) and [Link.Trace](../API/Link.Trace.md):

 ```
+      ]link.create linkdemo c:\tmp\linkdemo -recordflags
+      …
       ]link.stop linkdemo.stats.Mean 2
 Was linkdemo.stats.Mean 1
 ```